Senedd: Constraints on powers: UK Internal Market Act 2020

+Expansion

 On 22 November 2021, Welsh Labour and Plaid Cymru agreed a co-operation deal that will see the implementation of 46 policies that the two parties share.
 One of these is the expansion of the Senedd from 60 Members to between 80 and 100 Members.

 At its Conference on 12 March 2022, Welsh Labour unanimously approved increasing the size of the Senedd.
-"The expansion of the Senedd is essential because the journey of devolution is not yet complete," former First Minister Alun Michael said.
+"The expansion of the Senedd is essential because the journey of devolution is not yet complete", former First Minister Alun Michael said.
 "There is more to come.
 And the capacity needs to be there for those backbenchers to do the job of holding to account that you rightly said, cannot be done by to smaller number of representatives."
 Two weeks later, Plaid members backed the expansion proposal as well.

 On 10 May 2022, plans to increase the number of MSs from 60 to 96 were unveiled, as well as the scrapping of first past the post, which is currently used to elect 40 of the 60 Members of the Senedd (MSs).
 Drakeford said these changes were required as "report after report" had demonstrated that the Senedd in its current form "cannot do the job in the way that people in Wales have a right to expect it to be done".
 Welsh Lib Dem leader Jane Dodds criticised these plans, claiming that they would disproportionately impact smaller parties.

-On 8 June 2022, the Senedd voted 40-14 in favour of expanding the number of MSs.
+On 8 June 2022, the Senedd voted 40–14 in favour of expanding the number of MSs.

+In 2023, the reform bill committee heard reforms included taking 32 new constituencies created that will be used in the 2024 general election and pairing them to create 16 Senedd constituencies – with each returning six members in multi-member districts.
+Opposition to the proposed closed list voting system was expressed by some Labour and Plaid Cymru representatives, while opposition to the overall expansion of the Senedd was expressed by some Labour representatives and the Conservatives.

 Buildings

 Senedd building

 The debating chamber in Cardiff Bay, the Senedd (Senate), was designed by the Richard Rogers Partnership, and built by Taylor Woodrow, with environmental, mechanical, electrical and plumbing design by BDSP Partnership.
 It uses traditional Welsh materials, such as slate and Welsh oak, in its construction, and the design is based around the concepts of openness and transparency.
 The timber ceiling and centre funnel, manufactured and installed by BCL Timber Projects (sub-contracted by Taylor Woodrow) is made from Canadian sourced Western Red Cedar.

 The Senedd houses the debating chamber known as the Siambr (Y Siambr) and Committee Rooms.
-It was officially opened by Queen Elizabeth II on St David's Day, 1 March 2006.
+It was officially opened by Queen Elizabeth II on Saint David's Day, 1 March 2006.

 The Senedd is designed to be environmentally friendly: it uses an Earth Heat Exchange system for heating; rainwater is collected from the roof and used for flushing toilets and cleaning windows, and the roof features a wind cowl which funnels natural light and air into the debating chamber below.